oneofmanyadams/cycling/README.md

     - Can we actually just remove the need to hold []int at all?
     - Uncouple functions from structs?
     - Potentially break out generic functions to metrics_generics?
+    - ~~Update metrics test to use ride test data instead of seperate ones.~~
     - ~~Remove calculate method from power/hr metrics.~~
     - ~~Finish Unit tests.~~
 - Trends metrics